WuChenshen/MeRGAN/README.md

 ```
 @inproceedings{chenshen2018meRgan,
 title={Memory Replay GANs: learning to generate images from new categories without forgetting},
-author={Wu, Chenshe and Herranz, Luis and Liu, Xialei and Wang, Yaxing and van de Weijer, Joost and Raducanu, Bogdan },
+author={Wu, Chenshe and Herranz, Luis and Liu, Xialei and Wang, Yaxing and van de Weijer, Joost and Raducanu, Bogdan},
 booktitle={Conference on Neural Information Processing Systems (NIPS)},
 year={2018}
 }